DavidBruant/writings/_posts/human-interaction-axioms.md

 title: Human interaction axioms
 ---

+Human interactions are necessary and desired.
+However, they often lead to suffering or wasted time.

 Towards the goals of [saving time and reducing suffering](overarching-goals), these axioms are provided as a baseline to human interactions:
 - [Bienveillance](bienveillance-axiom.md)
 - [Consent](consent-axiom.md)